endre90/ros2_ros1_messages/README.md

 colcon build --symlink-install --packages-select ros1_bridge --cmake-force-configure
 ```
 15. All done.
 You should be able to have your bridge up and running when you:
-    i.
-Open a terminal and source the ROS1 environment
+    1. Open a terminal and source the ROS1 environment
-    ii.
-Then, source the ROS2 environment
+    2. Then, source the ROS2 environment
-    iii. ros2 run ros1_bridge sb_topic_x
+    3. ros2 run ros1_bridge sb_topic_x